Germinating the seeds

 Getting started -- Use small containers or cups that have drainage holes.

 For soil, use a well draining mix.
-I use a mix of 1 part coir fiber to 1 part perlite (use small- or medium-grade perlite, not coarse-grade).
+I use a mix of 1 part coir fiber to 1 part perlite (use small- or medium-grade perlite, not large chunks).
 An alternate mix is 2 parts quality potting soil to 1 part perlite.
 Do not add lime to the mix, since the plant likes slightly-acid soil.

 Fill the containers, place a seed or 2 on top of each, and sprinkle a very thin layer of soil on top - just enough to barely cover the seeds, because light helps the seeds germinate.
 Add water until evenly moist (but not soggy).